 - a.
 General.
-Documents or material may be declassified or downgraded by SA-1, SA-20, Original Classifiers (see page VI-8, Chapter VI, Part C, paragraph 3, for extent and limitations of such authority), or Derivative Declassifies (see paragraph b(5) below for extent and limitations of such authority).
+Documents or material may be declassified or downgraded by SA-1, SA-20, Original Classifiers (see page VI-8, Chapter VI, Part C, paragraph 3, below, for extent and limitations of such authority), or Derivative Declassifiers.
 (Note: A custodian of classified documents or material does not require declassification authority in order to proceed in accordance with a declassification or downgrading notice from an authorized source.) - b.
 Derivative Declassification Authority. - (1) Qualifications.
-A Derivative Declassified must (a) have demonstrated competence in the subject area in which the authority will be used; (b) be knowledgeable in DOE classification policy and procedures (especially with all classification guides in the subject area in which the authority will be used); (c) be in a position with a proven or anticipated need for Derivative Declassification Authority; (d) have successfully completed a training program and examination; and (e) be so designated in writing by SA-20 as described below.
+A Derivative Declassifier must (a) have demonstrated competence in the subject area in which the authority will be used; (b) be knowledgeable in DOE classification policy and procedures (especially with all classification guides in the subject area in which the authority will be used); (c) be in a position with a proven or anticipated need for Derivative Declassification Authority; (d) have successfully completed a training program and examination; and (e) be so designated in writing by SA-20 as described below.
 SA-20 may grant a waiver of the training and examination requirements for Classification Officers.